-We spoke with Robert Collins, who is a Senior Teaching Fellow in the School of Education, as well as the Course Director for the Bachelor's Degree programmes in Primary Education.
+We spoke with Robert Collins, who is a Senior Teaching Fellow at The Strathclyde Institute of Education, as well as the Course Director for the Bachelor's Degree programmes in Primary Education.

 What's your Strathclyde story?